The Gallipoli campaign, also known as the Dardanelles campaign, was one of the most significant and disastrous military campaigns of World War I.

 The next few months were difficult, with hot summer temperatures and attempted attacks by both sides, resulting in high death rates and very little progress.

 As the campaign wore on health issues increased among the soldiers.
-Diseases such as dysentery, typhoid, and cholera, which exacerbated by the harsh living conditions in the trenches, meant more and more men were unable to take part in the fighting.
+Diseases such as dysentery, typhoid, and cholera, which were exacerbated by the harsh living conditions in the trenches, meant more and more men were unable to take part in the fighting.

 On the Turkish side, the Ottoman general Mustafa Kemal (later known as Atatürk) decided to take the offensive.